SaifM0de/Facial-Recognition-and-Temperature-Monitoring-System/README.md

 * 7" touchscreen for easy local access.
 * Virtual Network Computing (VNC) enabled for easy remote access.
 * All data transfers are carried out through a secure VPN tunnel, SSH, and TCP.

+Please refer to the "demo" and "animation" files for a brief preview.
+The programming scripts will be uploaded in the near future.